erica925/team-generation-project/README.md

 Output files:
 -
 The program will output two files:
+- "filename_groups.csv" : filename is the name of your input file.
-- "filename_groups.csv" : The list of groups where the first student in each group is the team leader and each group has been given a group number in the form "Lx.Gy" where x is the lab section and y is the group number.
+The list of groups where the first student in each group is the team leader and each group has been given a group number in the form "Lx.Gy" where x is the lab section and y is the group number.
 - "filename - optimization summary.txt" : For each of the optimization criteria, the group number